birc-gsa/gsa-classroom-tools/README.md

 > git fetch base
 > git merge base/main
 ```

+The `merge-base-project.sh` script will do this for you, if you want it automated.

 In the new project, you can describe the specific project; use README.md for that, and you can configure the testing setup specific to the project.
 As a minimum, you need to add `.gsa/test-test.yml`.
 It is currently empty, but it must be populated for the testing workflow to function.
 An example could be this: